A-Dan-A/shops-game/README.md

 }
 ```

--   testing - to get images of fruit to load, had to add assets/ before the images/fruit.png code
+-   Images not loading - to get images of fruit to load, had to add assets/ before the images/fruit.png code.

 -   Added 'if' statement to stop an error appearing in the console because of 'null' being returned.
 ```